 This paper will focus on generating documents and using three primary methods to attack them, summarizing the primary points for the rest of the paper.

-- Paragraph-Based Paraphrasing: Paraphrasing the entire document, supplying the entire context [27]. - Sentence-Based Paraphrasing: Paraphrasing each sentence within a document, only supplying the context of the given sentence. - Word Replacement: Changing words within the document to similar words.
+- Paragraph-based paraphrasing: Paraphrasing the entire document, supplying the entire context.^[27] - Sentence-based paraphrasing: Paraphrasing each sentence within a document, only supplying the context of the given sentence.